rikhuijzer/GenTex.jl/README.md

 # GenTex

-**This project is in beta.
-I know whether I am able to finish it before September 2020.**

 Generate LaTeX images which can be added to Markdown or HTML.
 This project is similar to and based on <https://github.com/liamoc/latex-formulae>.
 Benefits of rendering LaTeX to images are to